pauloohaha/mmwave-radar-from-first-taste-to-give-up/README.md

 # mmwave-radar-from-first-taste-to-give-up
-I am a student who try to use mmwave radar from Texas Instrument (TI) to do some projects.
+ttttttI am a student who try to use mmwave radar from Texas Instrument (TI) to do some projects.
 I will try to formulate some of my understanding here and they may help others.

 I mainly use IWR6843AOP and it's evaluation module.
 I also use MMWAVEICBOOST for debugging.